Skip to main content

 About Feng No Seafood

 Feng No Seafood is a seafood restaurant in Tainan with $$ pricing, casual dress, Michelin Plate recognition for 2024.
-Those are the clearest verified anchors for planning a visit: choose it when the goal is a direct seafood meal in Tainan rather than a venue defined by unverified details such as a known chef, tasting-menu format, or formal dress code.
+It is a straightforward choice when you want a seafood meal in Tainan rather than a venue defined by a known chef, tasting-menu format, or formal dress code.

 The practical decision is simple.
 Feng No Seafood is open for lunch and dinner on Monday and Wednesday through Sunday, it is closed on Tuesday.
 Its listed hours are 11 AM–2 PM and 5–8 PM on operating days, so it is better treated as a planned meal than a late-night fallback.